Child protection in Scotland Referrals and investigations

 Other legal interventions

-The conference may decide that the best way to protect the child is through legal interventions either to make sure they get the help they need or take the child into care.
+The CPCC may decide that the best way to protect the child is through legal interventions either to make sure they get the help they need or take the child into care.

-When that happens, the case is referred to the children's reporter who will decide if there needs to be a children's hearing for care proceedings.
+When that happens, the case is referred to the Children's Reporter who will decide if there needs to be a children's hearing for compulsory measures.

 - view the Children's Hearings Act 2011